 Tata believes that by successfully demonstrating its ability to build armored vehicles, it can hope to win the FICV project.
 There are ten bidders for the FICV project worth 9 billion dollars.
 Again, in the framework of the Do in India mantra, the goal of this program is to replace roughly 1400 Russian 2600 BMPs with FICV platforms.
 According to some estimates, the cost of the program may eventually grow to 15 billion dollars.

-The deadline for responding to a request for proposals issued by the Ministry of Defense was 15 February 2016 of the year.
-In accordance with the “Do it in India” slogan, the ministry granted OFB concern and two other applicants the right to design and develop FICV.
-A letter from the ministry sent to ten applicants states that two private Indian companies will be selected for the competition.
-The ten applicants include L & T, Tata Power (SED), Mahindra & Mahindra, Bharat Forge, Pipavav Defense, Rolta India, Punj Lloyd and Titagarh Wagons.
-The request for proposals states that the FICV vehicle must be transported by Il-76 and C-17 military transport aircraft and conduct anti-tank guided missiles at a distance of up to 4000 meters.
+The deadline for submitting responses to the RFP issued by the Ministry of Defense was 15 February 2016.
+In line with the "Make in India" slogan, the Ministry granted OFB and two other applicants the right to design and develop the FICV.
+A letter from the ministry, sent out to ten applicants, states that two private Indian companies will be selected for the competition.
+The ten applicants include L&T, Tata Power (SED), Mahindra & Mahindra, Bharat Forge, Pipavav Defense, Rolta India, Punj Lloyd and Titagarh Wagons.
+The request for proposals states that the FICV vehicle should be transported by Il-76 and C-17 military transport aircraft and fire anti-tank guided missiles at a range of up to 4000 meters.

 Another big project on the agenda is the medium tank FRCV, which will replace obsolete army Tanks T-72.
 To eliminate some confusion, Parikar confirmed in August 2015 that the Indian Army’s requirements for a medium tank did not contradict the Arjun main battle tank (MBT) program.
 He added that the FRCV platforms “must meet future requirements beyond 2027 and should not affect Arjun MBT orders.”